yingweiwo

 Additional Infomation

-See also: Isosorbide (has active moiety).
+See also: Isosorbide (containing the active ingredient).

 FDA Label